Lincoln MKS Insurance Rates

 Policy rates by type of insurance:

-Price estimates include $500 physical damage deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and MKS models.
+Prices are based on $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and MKS trim levels.

 Price Range Variability

-For a 40-year-old driver, Lincoln MKS insurance rates range from the low end price of $446 for a discount liability-only rate to a high rate of $2,248 for a policy for a high-risk driver.
+For the average 40-year-old driver, Lincoln MKS insurance rates range from the low end price of $446 for your basic liability-only policy to a high of $2,248 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-Your location can have significant affects on car insurance rates.
-Rural locations are shown to have lower incidents of accident claims than densely populated cities.
-The graphic below illustrates how your location can change auto insurance prices.
+Living in a larger city has a large influence on car insurance prices.
+Rural locations are shown to have lower incidents of comprehensive and collision claims than cities with more traffic congestion.
+The diagram below illustrates the difference location can make on auto insurance prices.

 Use the form below to get customized rates for your location.